abhinavbharti/user_access_control/README.md

 The software is a Luci app extending system's firewall, so it runs on any platform with no need of recompiling.
 Tested on OpenWrt CC and LEDE 17.01.1.

-NOTE: For times to be consistent it is advised to use NTP.
+NOTE: For time to be consistent it is advised to use NTP.

 After installation you'll find a new page in OpenWrt's GUI: Network/User Access control.

 To build the package OpenWrt

-The package is designed to be huilt on OpenWrt-CC, for any target (it is architecture independent).
+The package is designed to be built on OpenWrt-CC, for any target (it is architecture independent).

-    Place folder luci-access-control into your
+    Place folder user_access_control into your

     /feeds/luci/applications